20 Warning Signs of a Toxic Love Relationship

 For example, if you identify yourself as a love addict and your relationship partner is narcissistic, borderline, psychopathic, or substantially love avoidant, then it is safe to say you would be entangled in a toxic relationship, and that the venomous atmosphere is largely brought on by your partner.

-This is not to say however that you do not have any responsibility in it, since, if you think about it, you are an adult and are freely choosing to relationally engage with a toxic person-- this would be a important issue to be addressed in your recovery process and/or counseling, as to why and what you can do about it.
+This is not to say however that you do not have any responsibility in it, since, if you think about it, you are an adult and are freely choosing to relationally engage with a toxic person-- this would be an important issue to be addressed in your recovery process and/or counseling, as to why and what you can do about it.

 Keep in mind: If you are in a toxic relationship...
 You are not at fault or are the cause of a toxic partner's behavior, feelings, and/or maliciousness.
 What is more, you, nor any other person on this earth can strip away any poisonous dysfunction that may spew from a toxic partner— it is not your job or responsibility to change a person.